-Cox Green School applied PPN 02/20 and 04/20 as per government guidelines.
-This was relevant to our subcontracted Sports Academy and in part to our third party caterers.
+Cox Green School continued to apply PPN 02/20 and 04/20 as per government guidelines during the January to March 2021 school closure.
+This was relevant to our sub-contracted Sports Academy and in part to our third party caterers.